MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflow-activity-ref.md

 ### Parallel activity

 This activity forks the sequence of activities into two simultaneous sequences of activities.
 The **Parallel** activity is a Visual Studio activity.
-For more information about the **ParallelActivity** class, see [ParallelActivity Class](/dotnet/api/system.workflow.activities.parallelactivity) in the .NET&nbsp;Framework Class Library.
+For more information about the **ParallelActivity** class, see [ParallelActivity Class](/dotnet/api/system.workflow.activities.parallelactivity) in the .NET Framework Class Library.

 |Design time prerequisites|Run time prerequisites|
 |--------------------------|------------------------------|